 And they were right.

 Every hardship and experience I’ve had in New York City taught me an unforgettable lesson, while building a strong sense of resiliency, self-reliability, confidence and blind faith that I wouldn’t have acquired had I not lived on my own for nearly a decade in one of the most difficult cities in the world.
-Though many believe NYC is a shallow town, surviving here has shown me what’s truly important in life.
-It’s not designer shoes or eating at the best restaurants – it’s being authentic, trusting God, loving others and surrounding yourself with kind, positive people who build others up instead of tearing them down.
+Though some believe New Yorkers are shallow, surviving here has shown me what’s truly important in life.
+It’s not designer shoes or eating at the best restaurants – it’s being authentic, trusting God, loving others and surrounding yourself with kind, positive people who encourage others.

 So, as I prepare to leave this beautiful city, I think of all the people and places that are now a part of me.
 They say you can leave New York, but New York will never leave you.
 I hope that’s true.
 I don’t want to forget the smell of autumn when it descends upon the city after a sweltering summer, or the quiet stillness after the first snow of winter falls.
 I’ll miss the sound of sirens at 3 a.m., maybe even the bustling chaos of tourist-filled Times Square.
 But, most of all, I’ll miss the people who played integral parts of my journey, many who fled to other states long ago in search of cheaper rents and shorter lines at the grocery store.
 Life can change so quickly, but the city will always be here – a sprawling metropolis full of dreams, cockroaches and overpriced hipster bars with confusing cocktail names.